Hiking & Trekking Tours & Trips in Madeira

 No departure dates availableDuration 10 days Destinations Funchal, Machico, Porto da Cruz, Santana, Paul do Mar Age Range 8 to 75 year olds Physical Rating Moderate Distance 55 mi Operator Traventuria Madeira: "Levada" Hiking Trails (Self-guided Tour)

-Scott, traveled in September
+John, traveled in April

-No departure dates availableDuration 8 days Destinations Funchal, Machico, Porto da Cruz Age Range 8 to 80 year olds Physical Rating Moderate Distance 20 mi Operator Traventuria
+No departure dates availableDuration 8 days Destinations Funchal, Machico, Porto da Cruz Age Range 8 to 80 year olds Physical Rating Moderate Distance 20 mi Operator Traventuria Challenging routes stretch from Pico do Arieiro to Pico Ruivo, Madeira's highest peak, alongside the dramatic Cabo São Lourenço peninsula.
+Ancient levada water channels weave through laurel forests, while Pico Grande provides panoramic Atlantic views.
+The 10-day itinerary features scenic walks along Boca do Risco and Levada Norte.

 What people love about Hiking & Trekking Tours in Madeira